BenWashburn1457/seatrac_driver/README.md

 ## Examples

-This driver comes with 3 different examples detailing different ways you can use this driver.
+This driver comes with 3 different examples detailing different features of the driver.
 If this is your first time using this driver, these examples are the best place to start.
 ### To run each example:
 1. Connect 2 beacons to your computer and place them together in water.
 2. Navigate to the examples folder `seatrac_driver/examples/<example_name>`